SNOmad1/Cardinal-Project/README.md

 - **To be as platformless as possible**
   - Web technology is platformless, flexible, accessible, and without a corporation gatekeeping an app store.
 Cardinal apps embrace the web stack, and by designing for the web first, more code covers more platforms.
   - Native apps can be used to wrap and progressively enhance the web apps, to provide them with system functionality and features like file system access, multiprocessing, better databases, and more.
-- **Privacy above all**
+- **Freedom from advertising**
   - All apps are free of tracking, marketing, and ads.
 No "Updgrade Now" buttons.
 No paywalled features.
 No phoning home.
 No crypto mining.
 No bundled analytics software.
 No email address or account required.
+And of course, no auth servers.
 - **Offline first**
   - The apps are designed around never having internet access.
-The UI's shouldn't feel lacking just because the user doesn't want to download images or metadata from an online database.
+The UI's should maximize the use of local metadata.

 ## Early Access Considerations

 Cardinal apps are early access software, and as such, are subject to breaking changes.
 Expect to have to reset your server database before the stable v1.0.0 release.
-This can be done with 1 button in the UI.

 Additionally, apps are restricted to the local area network.
 Client apps must be on the same network as the server app.
 Internet playback is on the [roadmap](#roadmap), and may be fast-tracked depending on user demand.